It's Four in the Morning

 "It's Four in the Morning" (also known as "Four in the Morning") is a song made famous by country music singer Faron Young.
-Released in 1971, the song was his first No. 1 hit single on the Billboard Hot Country Singles chart since 1961's "Hello Walls".
+Released in 1971, the song was his first number-one hit single on the Billboard Hot Country Singles chart since 1961's "Hello Walls".
 The song was written by Jerry Chesnut.

 The song was the title track to his 1971 album and became one of his best-known hits.
-It was also a major smash in the UK, somewhat rare for a country song, peaking at No. 3 in the UK Singles Chart in September 1972, as well as charting in the Top Ten (#9) in Australia, during late August 1972.
+It was also a major smash in the UK, somewhat rare for a country song, peaking at number three in the UK Singles Chart in September 1972, as well as charting in the top 10 (number nine) in Australia, during late August 1972.

-Its pop-crossover impact at home was far more minor, barely scraping the bottom of the Billboard Hot 100 at No. 92 (it was Young's last appearance on the Hot 100).
-It sold over 500,000 copies in the UK, and 750,000 in North America by early 1973, earning Young a gold disc awarded by the RIAA.
+Its pop-crossover impact at home was far more minor, barely scraping the bottom of the Billboard Hot 100 at number 92 (it was Young's last appearance on the Hot 100).
+It sold over 500,000 copies in the UK, and 750,000 in North America by early 1973, earning Young a gold disc awarded by the Recording Industry Association of America.

-A live performance video clip of Young singing the song was the first music video to air on CMT when the cable television channel first launched on March 5, 1983, as CMTV.
+A live-performance video clip of Young singing the song was the first music video to air on CMT when the cable television channel first launched on March 5, 1983, as CMTV.